Etscharntmin/2D_Game/10.3.2023 Alpha0.2/readme.txt

-IMPORTANT: you may neet to reset the Story in the settings first for the story to load.
+IMPORTANT: you may need to reset the Story in the settings first for the story to load.

 Build: 10.03.2023